Being a birdwatcher isn’t actually about having all the gear and knowing all the birds. Birdwatching really is just…watching birds!

 Having special equipment and knowing birds really well is wonderful and can take the experience to another level.
 But the simple act of watching and admiring birds makes you a birdwatcher too.

-One of the wonderful things about watching birds is that it brings you in to the present moment.
+One of the wonderful things about watching birds is that it brings you into the present moment.
 If a bird appears, now is the time to observe it because in a moment, it could be gone.

 If you’re keen to give birdwatching a go think ‘watching birds’ as your starting point.
 Try the tips below to make it easier and fun.